RSS Racing: Car No. 93 history

 In 2016, a second, part-time team was announced.
 Scott Lagasse Jr. was the driver at Daytona, finishing in 29th place.
 The team skipped Atlanta but was back at Las Vegas with Josh Reaume driving.
 He ran 13 laps, called it a day, and finished in 38th place.
 At Phoenix, Dylan Lupton drove, finishing nineteenth.
 This team later start and park with Josh Reaume and Josh Wise driving to save their cars for the next race.
 On June 23, 2016, Starr joined the team to drive the remainder of the season, with sponsorship Massimo Motors, and the team did not start and park.
 In 2017, the No. 93 team returned as a start and park car with Jordan Anderson, Stephen Leicht, Jeff Green, and Gray Gaulding.
 Sieg drove this car at Homestead, to be able to secure top 33 owners' points.
 Sieg returned to the car in 2018 with a 21st place finish at Daytona.
 J. J. Yeley took over the car, blowing an engine at Atlanta, and start and parking Las Vegas.
 Jeff Green then became the driver starting with Phoenix, starting and parking the car.

 In 2020, rookie Myatt Snider contested much of the schedule in the No. 93.
 In June, Reaume's Reaume Brothers Racing took over the No. 93's operations for the rest of the season.
-Snider posted two top-fives, six top-tenss, eight DNF’s and a finish of sixteenth in points for the team.
+Snider posted two top-fives, six top-tens, eight DNF’s and a finish of sixteenth in points for the team.

 In 2021, the No. 93 was renumbered to No. 23 and eventually ran under the Our Motorsports banner.